How to Name a Startup: Step-by-Step Naming Process

 Note which competitors own the obvious descriptive names in your space.
 If Calendly owns scheduling and Loom owns video messaging, those territories are taken.
 You need to stake different ground.

 Pay attention to domain strategies competitors use.
-If most use .com domains, a .io might position you as more technical.
+If most use .com, a .io might position you as more technical.
 If most use alternative TLDs, a .com signals establishment.

-Benefit-driven naming: List the core benefits your product provides—not features, but outcomes.
+Benefit-driven naming: List the core benefits your product provides, not features, but outcomes.
 If you're building project management software, benefits include clarity, alignment, momentum, focus.
-Use these concepts as starting points, exploring synonyms and related words.
+Use these concepts as starting points and explore synonyms and related words.

 Metaphorical exploration: What real-world concepts embody your product's value?
 Stripe chose payment rails.
 Rippling chose cascading effects.
 Notion chose ideas and thinking.
-Good metaphors are instantly recognizable, positive, and have room for visual identity.
+Good metaphors are instantly recognizable, positive, and give you room for visual identity.

 Linguistic combination: Blend two relevant words (Atlassian = Atlas + Ian), modify existing words by changing vowels (Lyft, Fiverr), add prefixes or suffixes (re-, up-, -ly, -ify), or use portmanteaus (Pinterest = pin + interest).

-Cultural and mythological references: Greek and Roman mythology, astronomical objects, natural phenomena, and historical concepts provide rich territory.
+Cultural and mythological references: Greek and Roman mythology, astronomical objects, natural phenomena, and historical concepts are all fair game.
 Asana comes from Sanskrit, Atlas from mythology, Nova from astronomy.
 These names carry built-in meaning while remaining distinctive.

 Invented words: Create entirely new words using pleasant sound combinations.
 Focus on phonetically simple constructions with hard consonants (K, T, P) that sound decisive and memorable.
-Examples include Figma, Zuora, Canva.
+Think Figma, Zuora, Canva.

-AI naming tools have become sophisticated enough to meaningfully accelerate the brainstorming process.
+AI naming tools have gotten sophisticated enough to genuinely speed up brainstorming.
 Tools like Vibelo can generate hundreds of options based on your keywords, industry, and preferences, surfacing combinations you wouldn't naturally consider.

-The key is using these tools as idea generators, not decision makers.
+Use these tools as idea generators, not decision makers.
 Generate large volumes of options, then apply your judgment and strategic filters.
-AI tools are excellent at linguistic combination and availability checking but can't evaluate strategic fit for your specific business.
+AI tools are good at linguistic combination and availability checking but can't evaluate strategic fit for your specific business.

 For example, if you're building team collaboration software, you might explore: